crococoders/tchaikovsky/howToTest.md

 ```

 4. type 'npm test' in command line
-   //first time test is stores your component snapshot in **snapshots** folder
+   - first time test is stores your component snapshot in **snapshots** folder
-   //second and further times test will check if your component has any changes
+   - second and further times test will check if your component has any changes
    - in case if you changed your component and you need to update snapshot run 'npm run test:snapshot'
 5. wait until it finishes and check results in command line window